 Legendary headmaster J. Carter Walker believed that community service was an integral part of the boarding school curriculum at Woodberry Forest School.
 He wrote:

 “Foremost in our thinking is our obligation to correct the mistaken idea that the purpose of education is selfish; on the contrary, we try to teach our boys that education is training for service to others rather than for success for one's self; to give rather than to get; for sacrifice rather than for gratification.”

 Our community service program aims to develop tolerant, selfless individuals who understand others, appreciate their needs, and find community service work personally satisfying.
-We require our students as a part of our curriculum, we require our students to engage in community service so they can experience the joy of serving others.
+As part of our curriculum, we require our students to engage in community service so they experience the joy of serving others.

 Community Service Requirement

 Each student must perform at least sixty hours of community service before graduation.
-At least half of these hours must be "contact hours," spent in direct contact with those benefitting from their service.
+At least half of these hours must be "contact hours," spent in direct contact with those benefiting from their service.